 Laurie discovered her work in alternative outdoor learning and restorative communication circles in 2003 at a Rediscovery Cultural Outdoor Education program in the Canadian Rockies where she was inspired by and practiced the philosophy: "Drawing on the teachings of Indigenous peoples and the wisdom of the Elders, with a philosophy of love and respect for each other and the earth.
 Rediscovery seeks to empower youth of all ages to discover the world within themselves, the world between cultures and the natural world” (http://rediscovery.org/).

-Elementary School Circle Facilitation: Laurie co-facilitated a two year gradual release Restorative Communication Program in a rural elementary school which led to a Lanark County Community Justice partnership in building a restorative circle classroom and spiral peace garden on the school playground.
-Designing a curriculum-based cardinal direction outdoor classroom to diversify the playground with native perennials motivated students and teachers to learn outdoors.
+Elementary School Restorative Communication Circle Facilitation: Laurie co-facilitated a two year gradual release Restorative Communication Program in a rural elementary school (UCDSB) with shared intention to build a restorative circle classroom and spiral peace garden on the school playground (2016-2018).

 Bereavement Communication Coach/Circle Facilitator: Laurie holds space for the bereaved in communication circles with Lanark County Home Support Services' hospice 7 week Bereavement programs.
 For more information contact: http://www.chslc.ca/.

 As a musician, Laurie enriches the circle communication process with musical sound bathing experiences to assist in holding space for relaxation self-care and interoception.
 She incorporates flute, guitar and singing bowl accompaniment in bereavement circles, outdoor education circles and in Death Doula Grief Ceremonies (https://info.consciousdyinginstitute.com/).

 She practices at MERA ( McDonalds Corners), Lotus Wings (Perth)and Balance Within Studio (Carleton Place).